AviatrixSystems/Docs/HowTos/site2cloud.rst

 Connected Transit
 --------------------

-This field is only applicable to Site2Cloud connection established by `Transit Network workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_.

 By default, Aviatrix Spoke VPCs do not have routing established to communicate with each other via Transit.
 They are completely segmented.

-If you like to have all Spoke VPCs to establish connectivity via Transit GW, you can achieve that by enabling "Connected Transit" mode.
+If you like to build a full mesh network where Spoke VPCs communicate with each other via Transit GW, you can achieve that by enabling "Connected Transit" mode.
+All connections are encrypted.

 To enable this option, click Site2Cloud on the left navigation bar, select the connection established by `Step 3 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#connect-the-transit-gw-to-aws-vgw>`_, click to edit.
 Scroll down to "Connected Transit" to enable.

+Note all Spokes should be either in HA mode or non HA mode.
+A mixed deployment where some Spokes have HA enabled while other don't works in a normal environment, but does not work when a failover happens on a HA enabled Spoke.

 Network Device Support
 ======================